nmonson1/nmonson1.github.io/_pages/writing.md

 [^3]: Even just the human case is not always uncomplicated.
 I think there's a really interesting discussion to be had on blindsight and implicit learning and similar phenomena, but I'll save that for another time.

 **LLMs: visible behaviors and invisible goals**
 In the last essay, I discussed LLMs abilities to produce information and distinguished it from their knowledge of information.
-In this post, I want to draw a parallel between that and something a bit more complicated: the distinction between behaviors and goals (AKA values, desires, objectives
+In this post, I want to draw a parallel between that and something a bit more complicated: the distinction between behaviors and goals (AKA values, desires, objectives[^1]).

-[1]).

 I think this is one of the most fundamental questions of AI safety: how can we best distinguish or notice goals, instead of just behaviors?
 Although this isn't a new question, I think it's worth recapping.

-Goals and behaviors feel very distinguishable for humans but I haven’t been able to formalize the difference (if any!) for AI.
+Goals and behaviors feel very distinguishable for humans but I haven’t been able to formalize the difference (if any!) for AI.[^2] For humans, we at least have the fallback position of:

-[2]

- For humans, we at least have the fallback position of:

-Humans are rational agents and thus have utility functions Their goal is generically to maximize utility
+  1) Humans are rational agents and thus have utility functions
+  2) Their goal is generically to maximize utility
-Their behaviors are whatever they do
+  3) Their behaviors are whatever they do
-We can infer (an approximation of) their specific goals by some assumptions on properties of the utility function (it is a function, it is continuous) and then trying to learn the shape of the utility function (and thus their goals) from their behaviors.
+  4) We can infer (an approximation of) their specific goals by some assumptions on properties of the utility function (it is a function, it is continuous) and then trying to learn the shape of the utility function (and thus their goals) from their behaviors.

 I don't particularly like this--it seems to assume WAY too much of the answer by positing a utility function--but it's a common framing and worth mentioning.
 At a more basic intuitive level, though, we can think about goal factoring.
 Consider a person showering every day.
 That person has a behavior but without more information it’s very difficult to tell if the behavior is due to (a) valuing being clean (b) valuing the feeling of showering (c) having a showering habit and not thinking much about it (d) other.